The Cleveland Orchestra and Franz Welser-Möst present special two-week festival: The Ecstasy of Tristan and Isolde

 In Tristan and Isolde the 19th century’s Romantic Era reached its climax.
 Here, Wagner wrote powerful music of unending longing (and unresolved harmony) — of a doomed love that reaches its full potential only through death.
 Renowned dramatic soprano Nina Stemme returns to Cleveland to join a cast of internationally acclaimed singers, together with the clarity and power of The Cleveland Orchestra.

-Light food options will be available from bars in Smith Lobby on the street level, in the Grand Foyer, and in the Dress Circle Lobby.
+Light food options will be available at intermissions, from bars in Smith Lobby on the street level, in the Grand Foyer, and in the Dress Circle Lobby.

 Sponsor: Jones Day